maxvfischer/DIY-arcade/README.md

 ![vertical panel saw](./images/build/fit_panels_3.jpg)

 ### Glue main parts together
 When gluing the parts together, you'll need to be fairly quick and structured.
-I started of by laying down one side first, then gluing the middle parts and finally gluing the other side panel.
+I started of by laying down one side panel first, then gluing the middle parts and finally gluing the other side panel.

-Start of by adding the glue in the wood biscuit holes, then press down the wood biscuits into the holes.
+Start of by adding the glue in the wood biscuit holes.
+Then press down the wood biscuits into the holes.
 After that you apply wood glue along all the connecting parts and press them together.

 ![glue 2](./images/build/glue_2.jpg)